|

 master keyboard attached to my Apple Mac

-G5.
+IMac.
 I ditched all the boxes in favour of plug-ins that

 run from my MOTU Digital Performer.

-T he only instrument I really like playing is my acoustic piano,
+the only instrument I really like playing is my acoustic piano...

 which I had in the first place!
+There's a moral here somewhere.

 |